This policy covers:

 HOS encourages employees to report actual, attempted or suspected fraud and/or other forms of illegal activity without fear of reprisal.

-Employees must report concerns about actual, attempted or suspected fraud to their manager or to the Director of Finance & Corporate Performance.
-If concerns involve the Director of Finance and Corporate Performance, these should be reported to the Ombudsman.
-If concerns involve the Ombudsman, these should be reported to the Chair of the Audit and Risk Assurance Committee (email@example.com).
+Employees must report concerns about actual, attempted or suspected fraud to their manager or to the Director of Finance & Corporate Services.

 The Public Interest Disclosure Act 1998 protects employees who raise concerns about certain matters of public interest in good faith.
-Staff can obtain free independent advice from the charity Public Concern at Work and should refer to HOS’s whistleblowing policy (LINK).
+Staff can obtain free independent advice from the charity Protect, and should refer to HOS’s whistleblowing policy.

 Managing Public Money (Annex 4.9) sets the general responsibilities for public sector organisations in relation to fraud.